-Soerneog View Hostel and bicycle hire will reopen on 14th April 2016.
+Soerneog View Hostel and bicycle hire will reopen later in 2017 for the tourist season.

 'Overlooks Mill Bay with good views of grey and common seals.
 Soerneog, the Gaelic word for "kiln", is the name of an area within the bay.'
 Soerneog View Hostel is open April-September.

 Unfortunately there are currently no camping facilities on the island, and no camping is allowed along the seafront by the harbour.
 Therefore currently camping is only possible with the permission of the relevent land owners.